+Our Core Values of Trust, Respect, Integrity, and Responsibility help to infuse our mission within our community.
 To help prepare our students to become productive contributors in a changing world, we conduct our learning in a Culture of Performance where students demonstrate they can do what they have learned.
-This includes hands-on direct service with personal reflection.
-Our Core Values of Trust, Respect, Integrity, and Responsibility help to infuse our mission within our community.
+This includes hands-on service with personal reflection.

 - Action in support of either our local or global community to benefit the greater good of the said community.

-- Direct hands-on service (serving food at a food bank) or service with organizations that provide direct services to individuals, groups and/or causes (helping a shelter with a mailing or their organization fundraising event), IS recognized as service that counts toward our graduation requirement.
+- Hands-on service serving food at a food bank or service with organizations that provide direct services to individuals, groups and/or causes helping a shelter with a mailing or their organization fundraising event, is recognized as service that counts toward our graduation requirement.
 We recognize this as work the organization needs to be done to deliver direct services that will benefit the larger community in need.

 - Service addressing an unmet need.
 Is an underserved disadvantaged population the beneficiary of the service?
 Or, is delivery of the service dependent on volunteer support?

-We strive to instill three key principles we believe will encourage our students to become life-long contributors:
+We strive to instill three key principles will encourage our students to become life-long contributors:

-- The service of one individual CAN and DOES make a difference.
+- The service of one individual CAN and DOES impact others.

 - As a team, together we can make a significant impact.